it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/encrypt_data_in_transit.rst

 #.
 Set defaults for these protocols and versions wherever possible throughout your systems.
 #.
 Impose the same encryption requiremens on vendors and other partners as you use yourselves.

-   * You can use the :ref:`managing vendors <managing_vendors>` best practices to help implement appropriate best practices across all of your vendors.
+   * You can use the :doc:`managing vendors <managing_vendors>` best practices to help implement appropriate best practices across all of your vendors.

-.. _encrypt-data-at-rest-cost-effective-tools:
+.. _encrypt-data-in-transit-cost-effective-tools:

 Cost-Effective Tools
 ********************